itzFairBlade1/CramponDebug/README.md

 it also shows if youre grounded, have swapped to pickaxes or have reached a hold

-It displays wrong timings as a warning in yellow and right timings in gray.
+It displays wrong timings as a warning in yellow/red and right timings in gray.

 # -REQUIREMENTS-

-melonLoader
+melonLoader or BepInEx

 a pc (nooo wayyyy)